Slim-Shady-808/THM-Network-Security-Mapping/My-Experience.md

 (Screenshot)
 (Screenshot)

 The final part of the learning module was about ports and servers.
+Then first half of the module went over telnet and transfer protocols, including